 Social Engineering is the art of manipulating people into divulging information or performing actions usually for the purpose of gaining access to a computer system or network connected resource.
 It is similar to fraud, but the attacker very rarely comes face-to-face with his or her victims.
 Today, Social Engineering is used to help facilitate the delivery of technological attacks like the planting of malware, spy devices, etc.

 During an engagement in 2012, Netragard used Social Engineering to execute an irrecoverable infrastructure compromise against one of its healthcare customers.
 This was done through a job opportunity that was posted on our customers website.
 Specifically, our customer was looking to hire a Web Application Developer that understood how to design secure applications.
-We built an irresistible resume and established fake references, which quickly landed us an […]
+We built an irresistible resume and established fake references, which quickly landed us an on-site […]